Bring Back the Nail House!

 RIGHT: Want to drill down to the nitty-gritty documentary and structural history of this big little place?

-Penny Watson’s historical narrative forms part of a full-scale Preservation Plan (2013) for the structure, a study by Watson & Henry funded by the New Jersey Historic Trust via a grant CHABA applied for when we were just getting underway in 2011 and now the basis of our fundraising and restoration planning.
+Penny Watson’s historical narrative forms part of a full-scale Preservation Plan (2013) for the structure.
+This study--a treasure of context and information! by Watson & Henry--was funded by the New Jersey Historic Trust via a grant CHABA helped the City apply for when we were just getting underway in 2011; it is now the basis of our fundraising and restoration planning.

 Drill down to the amazing illustrations too!